How to Use Public Wi-Fi Securely

 Ensure that the websites you visit over public Wi-Fi use HTTPS, which encrypts the data exchanged between your browser and the website.
 Most modern browsers display a padlock symbol in the address bar, indicating the site is secure.

-- Avoid HTTP Websites: Sites that only use HTTP are not secure, as data transmitted to and from the site is vulnerable to interception.
+• Avoid HTTP Websites: Sites that use only HTTP are not secure, as data transmitted to and from them is vulnerable to interception.

 Disable File Sharing and Bluetooth